zhenghuatan/LibriVAD/README.md

     pip install -r requirements.txt
     ```

 2.  **Download Source Data:** Run the `setup.py` script and choose the LibriSpeech mirror closest to your location from `[EU, USA, CN]`.
-This will download the necessary splits of the LibriSpeech dataset.
+This will download the necessary splits of the LibriSpeech dataset, as well as the `Forced_alignments` and `Noises` data from Hugging Face.

     *EU Example:*
     ```bash